jfavourite/Single-cell-RNA-seq-Analysis-of-Breast-Cancer-Tumor-Microenvironment/README.md

 ## Computational Notes

-**Hardware:** All analyses were run on a local machine with 8GB RAM running R 4.6 on Windows with WSL (Ubuntu 24.04).
+**Hardware:** All analyses were run on a local machine running R 4.6 on Windows with WSL (Ubuntu 24.04).

-**Memory management:** SCTransform was evaluated but exceeded memory limits on 8GB RAM.
-LogNormalize with ScaleData was used as a biologically equivalent alternative at this analysis scale.
-FindAllMarkers was replaced with a one-cluster-at-a-time loop to prevent memory crashes while producing identical results.

-**Trajectory analysis — future direction:** Monocle3 pseudotime trajectory analysis was planned to trace tumor cell state transitions from Proliferative → EMT-like → Stem-like programs.
-Installation via GitHub and conda was unsuccessful due to package compatibility constraints between Monocle3, igraph 1.3+, and R 4.6.
-This analysis is identified as the immediate next phase of this project and will be completed on a high-performance computing cluster.
-The biological question — how tumor cell states transition across subtypes — remains a key open direction.
+**Trajectory analysis — future direction:** Monocle3 pseudotime trajectory analysis.

 ---